AckerlyXu/heima/articles/app-service-web/app-service-web-get-started-java.md

 If you do not have any existing App Service Plans, or if you would like to create a new service plan, then you will need to provide the following information:

-* A unique name for your new service plan; this name will show up when you publish web apps in the future using the Azure Toolkit, and it will be listed in the [Azure Portal Preview](https://portal.azure.cn) when you are managing your account.
+* A unique name for your new service plan; this name will show up when you publish web apps in the future using the Azure Toolkit, and it will be listed in the [Azure Portal](https://portal.azure.cn) when you are managing your account.

 * The geographic location where you service plan will be created.